 This course is taught completely online using Blackboard technology.
-You will work independently on a series of online assignments, each centered on a specific topic related to global health.
-A detailed description of each assignment is posted on Blackboard under the ASSIGNMENTS tab.
+You will work independently on a series of online assignments, each centered on a specific topic related to stress and stress management.
+A detailed description of each assignment is posted on Blackboard under the MODULES tabs.
 Due dates for each of the assignments are found in the course schedule in this syllabus.